smford/eeh-esp32-rfid/README.md

 - Generic Relay Board

 ## Features
+- Web Admin interface
+- Short and Full Status information
+- Webapi: reboot, status check, time check, full status check, refresh ntp, + more
 - Upon RFID being presented eeh-esp32-rfid will check whether that card has been granted access to the device and fire the relay
-- Users can be baked in to the firmware or checked against a server
+- Users can be baked in to the firmware (super boss access, incase of network connectivity problems) or checked against a server (normal user access)
 - Logging via syslog
 - Session tracking in logs
+- NTP Time synchronisation
 - Multiple types of user are supported: admin, trainer, user, + more
 - Support tls web api calls using JSON
 - Unfire relay upon rfid card removal